 Police and game warden patrol in Eastern Finland: The game patrol will continue its work.

 Prevention of losses: A toolkit is built to prevent losses of domestic animals.
 Fence materials are delivered with only a few days’ response time to farms needing immediate protection.
-The second prototype of dog vest is ready.

 Modelling tools for wolf population management: Tools for multi-species population management are tested in the first elk regions.
 The modelling tool is built and deployed for forecasting population management measures.